rxhanson/Multitouch-Community/README.md

 Go to the [Issues](https://github.com/Brass-Monkery/Multitouch-Bugs/issues) tab to post bugs, feature requests, or questions.

-Feel free to put a +1 (thumbs up) on any existing feature requests that you also want to request.
+Feel free to put a :+1: (+1) on any existing feature requests that you also want to request.

 If you're filing a bug, please include the following:
 * MacOS version